eugejoh/eugejoh/content/authors/admin/_index.md

 ---

-I am an epidemiologist with a strong interest in leveraging various data sources to address public health problems.
+I am an epidemiologist with an interdisciplinary background and a strong interest in leveraging disparate data sources to solve public health problems.

 My main area of work is centered around infectious disease epidemiology, but I have parallel interests in reproducible workflows, open source tools, and the intersection of data science with public health research.